-You need to make money money whether the sharemarket is trending up or down, and CFDs can help you to do this.
+You need to make money whether the sharemarket is trending up or down, and CFD trading can help you to do this.

 Keep reading to get your head around how these tools work, so that you won’t be a sharemarket victim when the market drops.
 Don’t get left behind!
 There’s money to be made.
 Louise and Chris will guide you every step of the way.